gcaddick/TerraformForInventoryManagementSystem/README.md

 This application allows you to:

 Add new products
--Search Products
+- Search Products
--User Info
+- User Info
--Edit Account
+- Edit Account
--Register
+- Register
--Login
+- Login
--Logout
+- Logout

 Registering a user as a “Warehouse” account will allow you to have administrative privileges when using the application.
 You have an option to select the type of account, via a drop down menu, when on the account registration page.
 Alternatively, you can select the option to register as a “Customer”, which will then limit your privileges.